Twin Peaks For All

-The below options are a set of ideas that attempt to balance the needs of the community.
-We are asking for feedback to understand how each option might work and the input will help us determine an option (or combination of options) that we should pursue as a final proposal.
+The below options were a set of ideas that attempted to balance the needs of the community.
+We asked for feedback to understand how each option might work for the community.
+Option 2 was selected as the preferted alterative based on data, survey results and design study.

 1. Burnett Avenue Option